Image by Kaori Ando Photography

 Good luck, Kaiti!

-Poetry By Heart 2014 is now open – your school needs to sign up by 20 December 2013 and hold a contest with at least three students to be eligible.
+Poetry By Heart 2014 is now closed.
 You can see Kaiti and other finalists performing their work on the Poetry By Heart website.

 Kaiti Soultana is an 18 year old student about to begin her gap year having finished studying English Literature, English Language and Economics at Bilborough College in Nottingham.
 An avid performer, Kaiti is a member of BAFTA award winning Television Workshop, Nottingham Playhouse Young Company, and is about to undergo training to become a member of the National Youth Theatre.
 Kaiti is hoping to study English and Drama at university, following a year of exploring literature, performance and cultural current affairs.